|The Eyrie |

 The Eyrie is the smallest of the great castles, consisting only of a cluster of seven slim, white towers bunched tightly together.
 They can hold up to five hundred men.
 The castle is made of fine white stone.
 The towers encircle a garden, which had been meant as a godswood, but no weirwood heart tree would take root in the stony soil.
 The garden, which is overlooked by Lady Lysa Arryn's apartments, instead contains grass, shrubbery, and statuary.

-- The High Hall is where the household takes meals.
-It is a long and austere hall, with walls made of blue-veined white marble.
+- The High Hall is a long and austere hall, with walls made of blue-veined white marble.
 At the end of it sits the throne of the Arryns, a seat carved of weirwood.
 It has narrow, arched windows, between which are torches mounted on high iron or silver sconces.

 - The Moon Door is a narrow weirwood door that stands between two slender pillars in the High Hall.
 A crescent moon is carved into the door, which opens inward, and is barred by heavy bronze.
 The door opens into the sky.
 Most executions at the Eyrie use this door, which opens onto a six hundred foot drop to the stones of the valley below.